 Create a soil analysis before planting.

-Weeks provide only water (no fertilizers) because carnation plant roots not able to consume any nutrition.
+Weeks provide only water (no fertilizers) because carnation plant roots are not able to consume any nutrition.

 start Fertilization from 4th week onwards until 8th week: (Per 1000 m2 Every Day) Each Monday, Wednesday, and Friday